 Manganese (Mn) is a trace essential element with many industrial uses.
-Mining and iron and steel production have been implicated as occupational sources of exposure.
+Mining as well as iron and steel production have been implicated as occupational sources of exposure.
 It is principally used in steel production to improve hardness, stiffness, and strength.
 Mn is a normal constituent of air, soil, water, and food.
-The primary non-occupational source of exposure is by eating food or Mn-containing nutritional supplements.
-Vegetarians who consume foods rich in Mn such as grains, beans, and nuts, as well as, heavy tea drinkers may have a higher intake than the average person.
-People who smoke tobacco or inhale second-hand smoke are also exposed to Mn at higher levels than non-smokers.
+The primary nonoccupational source of exposure is by eating food or Mn-containing nutritional supplements.
+Vegetarians who consume foods rich in Mn such as grains, beans, and nuts, as well as heavy tea drinkers, may have a higher intake than the average person.
+People who smoke tobacco or inhale second-hand smoke are also exposed to Mn at higher levels than nonsmokers.

 The major compartment for circulating Mn is the erythrocytes, bound to hemoglobin, with whole blood concentrations of Mn (in patients with normal levels) being 10 times that of the serum.
 Mn passes from the blood to the tissues quickly.
 Concentrations in the liver are highest, with 1 to 1.5 mg Mn/kg (wet weight) in normal individuals.
 The half-life of Mn in the body is about 40 days, with elimination primarily through the feces.
 Only small amounts are excreted in the urine.